Shortlist UK’s Best Manufacturing ERP Software

 EFACS by Exel Computer Systems

-A highly customisable cloud-based and on-premise product built for mid-market manufacturers.
+EFACS is a highly customisable cloud-based and on-premise product built for mid-market manufacturers.
 Key features such as automated workflows and scheduling help increase visibility and traceability.

 Manufacturing Industry Fit: Aerospace, Automotive, Electronics, Engineering, and Food and beverage